 Imagine 12 nannies each giving birth twice in a year.
 Less than two years, you could have as many as 40 goats.
 And less than 5 years, you could have as many as 100 goats or more.

 Some of the fully grown nannies give birth to twins twice in a year.
 That translates to a great ROI for you

 Marketing: The weight goat is its worth, meaning a full market size goat could be sold for N20, 000 or more depending on location.

 Five sales mean N100, 000.
-Don’t spend the profit realised on something else, invest on the business and watch it grow within six years, you can definitely be an employer of labour.
+Don’t spend the profit realized on something else, invest in the business and watch it grow within six years, you can definitely be an employer of labour.

 When you’ve fully expanded your goat farming business, you can be making at least N300, 000 per month as profit.